jgbarsness/idyll/README.md

 alternatively, journal.py can be run, and journal entries will be maintained in the folder

 know bugs/considerations:<br />
-if one-lining with '-e', you must escape characters the shell interprets as a command (e.g. journal -e what\\'s up)<br />
+if one-lining with '-e', you must escape non-alphanumerical characters (e.g. journal -e what\\'s up)<br />
 uses a string marker to determine entry stop / starts. if you include this marker in an entry, that specific entry will behave abnormally. marker is unique enough to avoid all but intentional use.